railwayapp/docs/src/docs/tutorials/deploy-an-otel-collector-stack.md

 ## 1. Deploy the Backend Services

+First, we will deploy the backend services:

+- **Jaeger** - an open-source, distributed tracing system that will receive telemetry data from the collector
+- **Zipkin** - also an open-source, distributed tracing system that will receive telemetry data from the collector
+- **Prometheus** - an open-souce, systems monitoring and alerting toolkit that will receive telemetry data from the collector

+*Jaeger and Zipkin offer similar functionality, and it is not necessary to run both.
+The intent is to give you different examples of backend services.*

-First, we will deploy the backend services - Jaeger, Zipkin, and Prometheus.
-Each step should be completed in the same Railway project.
+Each of the following steps should be completed in the same Railway project.

 ### Add Jaeger Service